seodn/webcontent/smooth-auto-panel-paint/mag-wheel-repairs.md

 ### Hero Section
 # Professional Mag Wheel Repairs in Papatoetoe, South Auckland

-At Smooth Auto Panel & Paint, we repair and respray damaged alloy and mag wheels at our East Tamaki Road workshop.
+Professional mag wheel repair and alloy wheel refinishing services for cars, vans, utes, and commercial vehicles.
+From curb damage and scratches to complete wheel resprays, we restore your wheels with durable finishes and factory-quality colour matching.
 *   **Curb Damage Removal**
 *   **Custom Colour Painting**
 *   **Free Courtesy Cars**